ewa-edun/EcoBuddy_OLD/README.md

 **🚀 Let's make Nigeria greener, one recycled item at a time!** 🌱♻️

-TODAY:
-Fix firebase on blog and community page.
-Add loading screen when blog article is being posted.
-DO Quiz and Eco Wordle game.
-Possibly do leaderboard firebase integration.

 ## Pages/Fixes to do
 - Firebase auth and firestore.
    - Integerate in Leaderboard for game and waste recycled,